Skip to content

 Best practices

-Ensure you know the container before adding it to the application
+Know how to run the container before adding it

 Troubleshooting